You are here

-The TGA is seeking comments from interested parties on the draft Medical Devices Clinical Evidence Guidelines.
+The TGA sought comments from interested parties on the draft Medical Devices Clinical Evidence Guidelines.

 *Large file warning: Attempting to open large files over the Internet within the browser window may cause problems.
 It is strongly recommended you download this document to your own computer and open it from there.

-- Consultation: Draft clinical evidence guidelines - Medical devices (pdf,2.23Mb)
+- Consultation: Draft clinical evidence guidelines - Medical devices (pdf,2.28Mb)

-- Consultation: Draft clinical evidence guidelines - Medical devices (Microsoft Word,685kb)
+- Consultation: Draft clinical evidence guidelines - Medical devices (docx,713kb)